 Wonderful Experience Wonderful experience.
-The location was a little unassuming, but Mr. Eaker gave me what is most assuredly the most advanced massage I've ever had.
+Mr. Eaker gave me what is most assuredly the most advanced massage I've ever had.
 There was such deliberate action to help relieve my pain, and the process was very collaborative.
 I was lucky enough that he could see me on short notice, but he impressed me with pain relief/getting the healing process jump started in a way I have never had with other experiences.
 While I am not prone to need massages for serious pain, I'm glad to know I have someplace to start looking in the future.

 The Best.....
 Steve is hands-down the best, most knowledgeable, and most effective massage therapist I have ever known.
 I had been in fairly dire straits physically when I was referred to Steve.
 Unequivocally, I can say Steve came as close to "fixing" me as much as can be fixed.
 Steve is not only expert in his field, he is passionate about good health.
 When I am in his care, I feel he is genuinely concerned with my well being.
 I cannot recommend Steve enough.
 In my opinion, he is the best.
 Paul L.

 Steve's work is always tailored to my unique needs I'm always so tight and stressed in my shoulders, neck, lower back and legs when I come to Steve.
 His medical massage therapy loosens my trigger points so I can move freely and with comfort.
 He reviews my specific needs at the beginning of each visit so he can tailor the treatment to specific areas of need.

 I have recommended Steve to so many colleagues at UTSW.